dyno-might/dyno-might.github.io/2021-08-17-general-intelligence.md

 Is there a general factor of intelligence?

 This question is a trap.
-If you try to answer it, you'll find yourself beset by semantic questions.
-What's *intelligence*?
-What's a *factor*?
-And if that doesn't derail you, you then enter a bleak valley of statistical arcana.
-Do the eigenvalues imply a causal relationship?
+If you try to answer it, you’ll find yourself beset by semantic questions.
+What’s *intelligence*?
+What’s a *factor*?
+And if you get past those, you'll then find a bleak valley of statistical arcana.
+What do the eigenvalues look like?
+Do they imply causality?

 This is all backwards.
-If your goal is to understand the external world, you can skip the handwringing and start by looking at the damn data.
+If your goal is to understand the external world, you can skip the hand wringing and start by looking at the damn data.
 So let's do that.

 {% comment %}
 The facts are pretty simple.
 People who are good at one physical task also tend to be good at others.
 Faster runners tend to be able to do more push-ups.
 For mental tasks, the same positive correlations exist: People who are good at arithmetic also tend to have good memories.